 Over 60,000 car crashes take place in US work zones each year.
-In 2015, 700 people were killed in fatal work zone crashes.
-When drivers fail to slow down in work zones, they put themselves, and the people at work, in danger.
+In 2019, close to 850 people were killed in fatal work zone crashes.
+When drivers fail to slow down in work zones, they put themselves, and the women and men at work, in danger.

 What many drivers fail to recognize is that not only are they putting workers at risk, but they are putting themselves in danger as well.
 Installing driver feedback signage notifying drivers of changed speed limits has been shown to be an effective tool in slowing drivers down.
 The Traffic Logix SafePace 550 sign offers the ability to program speed limits to change by day of time or week so that lower speeds are displayed when work is taking place.

 Standard Your Speed signs such as the SafePace 450 sign can alert drivers to their speeds and flash warnings to drivers who fail to obey speed laws.
 For more interactive messaging, the SafePace 800 sign can be programmed to display any combination of text, digits, and graphics to ensure that drivers get the message and respond.
 The Enforcer Cam can provide valuable imagery to assist in enforcing speed limits to improve work zone safety.

 Road Work Ahead